 - amend your last payroll submission of 2020.
-You must add additional 'IT paid' and 'USC paid' values that equal the amount of tax liability you are paying on behalf of the employee from the Preliminary End of Year Statement.
+You must add additional 'Income Tax paid' and 'USC paid' values that equal the amount of tax liability you are paying on behalf of the employee from the Preliminary End of Year Statement.
 This must be done for each employee concerned.
 Some payroll packages do not provide this facility and it may be necessary to enter the information manually through Revenue Online Service (ROS).

 You need to pay the additional amounts that are notified via a revised monthly Statement issued by Revenue.